TradeControl/tradecontrol.github.io/tutorials/cash-book.md

 ### Invoice Register

 Use the toolbar to clear the workspace and open Invoice Register.
 We retrospectively entered invoices in the previous month, so select that period.
 The pages are self-explanatory.
-Below is a screenshot of unpaid purchases.
+Below is a screenshot of the period purchases so far.

 ![invoice register]({{ site.url }}/images/accounts_invoice_register.png)